krystalgamer/Resonance/README.md

 ```

 What has been done so far?
 - Detects the target function and successfully dissassembles it.
-(Thanks to [capstone])
+(Thanks to [Capstone])
 - Fixes relative JMPs and CALLs
 - Encrypts it to a new memory location
 - Decrypts it at runtime and moves it around in memory